 The Spatial Prioritization Widget is a tool to gather mapping priorities from stakeholders in a study area.
 This customizable tool can be configured to identify not only the desired locations and the temporal priorities of the respondents, but also their rationales to justify these decisions or the type of mapping products they need.
-The data can be further analyzed to identify of patterns high priority mapping hotspots.
+The data can be further analyzed to identify consensus areas of highest priority.

 Why We Care